julianidiart/notes/courses/fundamentals-of-frontend-architecture.md

 - **Template for requirements**

   - A structured document, like the one Maxi provides, organizes requirements by categories like business goals, constraints, and quality attributes.

+### Architectural Decisions

+- **Architectural decisions** define the system's structure, are hard to change, and have long-term implications, making them central to the architecture.

+- **Early decisions**

+  - In the initial stages of a project, most decisions are architectural since there is little code to inform design decisions.

+- **Framework choice**

+  - Selecting a frontend framework (e.g., Next.js) can be an architectural decision since it dictates the project's structure.

+- **Version control**

+  - Decisions about using a monorepo or multiple repos impact how the codebase is organized and deployed.

+- **External vendors**

+  - Choosing third-party services, like _Pusher_ for real-time functionality, may be necessary if the project has external dependencies.

+- **Last Responsible Moment**

+  - Avoid making all decisions too early.
+Make decisions when there is enough information to act, reducing the risk of "analysis paralysis."

+- **ADRs (Architectural Decision Records)**

+  - A structured way to document architectural decisions, focusing on the reasoning ("why") rather than just the decision itself.

+- **Positive and negative consequences**

+  - Documenting both helps provide a balanced view of the decision, making it easier for future teams to understand its impact.

+- Keeping a record of architectural decisions ensures that future questions about why decisions were made can be answered with clarity.